Early Childhood Education Foundations

 - Learn from and collaborate with the teaching staff at the Lab School.

-- Jed Elison teaches a course on infant development and is a leader in studing infant and brain development.
+- Jed Elison teaches a course on infant development and is a leader in studying infant and brain development.

 Take specific courses that prepare you to enter one of our three master’s level licensure programs: